nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Enabling you to customize settings for overlap permissions based on the type of lesson.

 #### 7. **Enhanced Name Field Support**
-To accommodate users with names that contain special characters, such as commas, we plan to update the application to allow names with these characters.
+To accommodate contacts with names that contain special characters, such as commas, we plan to update the application to allow names with these characters.
 In the future, the system will support a wider variety of name formats, making it more inclusive and user-friendly.

 #### 8. **Past Lesson Management**